 Most of us may have had our reservations while starting teletherapy, even as it became obvious that in-person sessions may no longer be an option.
 Parents were uncertain and so were professionals about the efficacy of remote AAC therapy.
-But leave it to the AAC experts and diligent parents to figure out ways to support the learning of communicators at home.
-Thanks to some ingenious ideas, AAC users and their families are gradually beginning to appreciate the several advantages teletherapy brings.
+But leave it to the experts and diligent parents to figure out ways to support the learning of communicators at home.
+Thanks to some ingenious ideas, communicators and their families are gradually beginning to appreciate the several advantages teletherapy brings.

-There are undeniably a few limitations with remote AAC therapy.
+There are undeniably a few limitations with remote therapy.
 Aided Language input can be difficult.
 Holding the attention of a communicator can also be a challenge.
 However, these challenges have inspired professionals to come up with the most innovative ideas and engaging activities.
 Now that we are a few months into virtual sessions, we can see a few ways that teletherapy brings the best out of communicators.

 Making the Most of Communicator’s Interests